JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7901 days**.

-And here is a just a random fact -  **The 1912 Olympics was the last Olympics that gave out gold medals that were made entirely out of gold**.
+And here is a just a random fact -  **The amount of Kit Kat chocolate bars that are made at the York factory every 15 minutes are enough to outstack the Eiffel Tower**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)